dali-lab/build/milestones/week05/high-fidelity-mockups.md

 [Read this Medium post when starting out](https://medium.com/@erikdkennedy/7-rules-for-creating-gorgeous-ui-part-1-559d4e805cda)

-Use Symbols wherever possible to minimize work down the line when updating elements.
+Use [symbols](https://www.smashingmagazine.com/2017/04/symbols-sketch/) wherever possible to minimize work down the line when updating elements.

 Elements to pay attention to in design:
 * Alignment (mostly left aligned, unless you have a strong reason to deviate)